mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-There a lot going on in this snippet.
-First, we started the `workingConsciousness` coroutine, and we collected the corresponding `Job`.
+A lot is going on in this snippet.
+First, we started the `workingConsciousness` coroutine and collected the corresponding `Job`.
 We used the `workingConsciousness` suspending function because it suspends inside the infinite loop, calling the `delay` function.

 Concurrently, we launch another coroutine, which after 2 seconds, cancels the `workingJob` and waits for its completion.
-The `workingJob` is cancelled, but the `workingConsciousness` coroutine is not stopped immediately.
-It continues to execute until it reaches the suspending point, and then it is cancelled.
+The `workingJob` is canceled, but the `workingConsciousness` coroutine is not stopped immediately.
+It continues to execute until it reaches the suspending point, and then it is canceled.
 Since we want to wait for the cancellation, we call the `join` function on the `workingJob`.

 The log confirms the theory.
-In fact, after more or less 2 seconds from the start of the `@coroutine#1`, the `@coroutine#2` prints its log, and the `@coroutine#1` is cancelled:
+After more or less 2 seconds from the start of the `@coroutine#1`, the `@coroutine#2` prints its log, and the `@coroutine#1` is canceled:

 ```text
 21:36:04.205 [main] INFO CoroutinesPlayground - Starting the morning routine